To My Patients-

 - On the day of an appointment patients who are feeling ill, have a cough or fever, or who have been exposed to someone known to have Covid-19, will be asked to call to cancel and re-schedule their appointment.

-As my established patients know, after the examination, I like to have patients come into my consultation room to say goodbye, go over the results of the examination, discuss what if any additional testing is needed, give requisitions for that other testing, and most importantly “catch up.”
+As my established patients know, after your examination, I like to have patients come into my consultation room to say goodbye, go over the results of the examination, discuss what if any additional testing is needed, give requisitions for that other testing, and most importantly “catch up.”
 I sincerely regret that I will not be doing that during this time.
 For patients’ safety it is best that contact in my office remains restricted to as small an area as possible.
 Bathrooms and exam rooms will be completely disinfected between patients which is one important reason we are increasing the time allowed for each patient visit.
 I will be greeting you, examining you, “catching up” with you and saying goodbye to you all in your exam room.
 In addition, checking out will be taken care of by a staff member in that same room.

 I hope that as time goes by, we will be able to relax some of these stringent measures.
 We will do our best to make this new normal as smooth and easy as possible.